ExtraBB/deglaze/common/ingredients/seafood/Abalone.md

-- **Name**: Abalone (Jeonbok)
+- **Name**: Abalone
 - **Other Names**: 전복
 - **Type**: Seafood / Mollusk

 ## Description

 Abalone is a prized shellfish with a firm, chewy texture and a delicate, sweet flavor.
-It is considered a delicacy in Korean cuisine and is used in soups, porridges, and grilled dishes.
+It is considered a delicacy and is used in soups, porridges, and grilled dishes.

 ## How to use

-- Used in abalone porridge (jeonbokjuk)
+- Used in abalone porridge
 - Grilled or steamed as a delicacy
 - Added to soups and stews